manoharan-neethu/neu-capstone-project-juego/readme.md

 ## Credits

 This project would not be possible without:
-- **The ISSessions 2020-2021 Executive team**: they poured 1000s of hours to organize ISSessionsCTF2021, one of the largest student CTFs Ontario has ever seen!
+- **The juego2022 2020-2021 Executive team**: they poured 1000s of hours to organize juego2022CTF2021, one of the largest student CTFs Ontario has ever seen!
 - **The Computer Society of India at VIT University (CSIVITU)**: Much of Chik-p's design is based on CSIVITU's designs for CSICTF2020 and their exceptional articles on building a scalable CTF.
 - **Clinton Huynh** and **Owen Cummings**: for being infrastructure geniuses and always guiding me in the right direction.